Impeachment hearings takeaways: `Everyone was in the loop’

 “Everyone was in the loop.
 It was no secret,” Sondland said.

 Sondland’s account made clear his refusal to be a fall guy for the administration’s dealings with Ukraine and underscored that officials across the government were aware of the unconventional dialogue.
-It could also undercut a Republican talking point that Sondland was part of a rogue and unsanctioned back channel.
+It could also counter a Republican talking point that Sondland was part of an unsanctioned back channel.

 CONFIRMING THE OVERHEARD CALL